 184 Academy Street – Jersey City Micro-Unit Development

-With limited ceiling height throughout, coordination between all trades and the architect was critical.
+With limited ceiling height throughout, coordination between all suppliers and the architect was critical.

-Working with architect/developer to ensure that there was sucient shaft space for ductwork, plumbing, electrical and refrigerant risers.
+Working with architect/developer to ensure that there was sufficient shaft space for ductwork, plumbing, electrical and refrigerant risers.

 Develop of energy ecient air conditioning and heat systems that would limit the required roof space and reduce construction costs.

 Ductwork, sprinkler piping, sanitary lines and electrical conduit were all coordinated, especially on the basement level, to ensure that the desired ceiling heights, without conflict.

 Working in conjunction with the utility company and the architects, a transformer vault and electrical room location was determined that had the least impact on the basement level commercial space.
 Additional Café area was saved by locating the residential meter banks on the apartment floors.